lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 Similarly we can use artificial generative processes to build complex structures.
 To describe in any detail the final form of an Origami and the complex relationships between its parts is very difficult and not of much help in explaining how to achieve it.
 Much more useful and easier to formulate are instructions on how to fold the paper.

-A generative sequence is a set of instructions that when used in the right order, allows a complex structure to emerge effortlessly and may be thought of as a second generation pattern language
+A generative sequence is a set of instructions that when used in the right order, allows a complex structure to emerge effortlessly and may be thought of as a second generation pattern language[^6].

-# 6
-.

-Common ideas/principles between the pattern language and permaculture frameworks
+## Common ideas/principles between the pattern language and permaculture frameworks

-Start with an Ethical framework
+### Start with an Ethical framework

 It is relevant to note that in Donella Meadows leverage points, the mindset or paradigm  that the system arises from is ranked as one of the highest leverage points.